Introduction

 To improve code quality, readability and catch some simple bugs, we use a number of static analysis tools and a formatter.
 We use the following:

-is a formatter.
+mypychecks if our type hints check out.
+Run usingpoetry run mypy.
+This is the slowest of all the tools.ruffis a linter, so it checks for common mistakes, unused imports and other simple things.
+Run usingpoetry run ruff src tests actions.
+To automatically fix issues, add--fix.blackis a formatter.
 It ensures we never have to discuss formatting mistakes, we just let the tool handle it for us.
-You can usepoetry run black src tests actions
+You can usepoetry run black src tests actionsto run it.

-You can run all these tools at once using the Poe
+You can run all these tools at once using the Poe taskrunner, by running the following in the terminal:

 poe check